danielbrock4/Ratings_On_Demand/README.md

 #### Step 4 - Create Webpage/Dashboard

 Initially, our team decided that we wanted to use Tableau to display our results.
 Still, after careful consideration, we decided we would have more flexibility and design control by building a webpage/dashboard.
 Sticking with Python being our primary coding language, creating a Flask app to run our webpage/dashboard made the most sense.
-Heroku provided us a free way to host a web page for our audience to access to deploy our website.
+Heroku provided us a free way to host a webpage for our audience to access our webpage.

 To operate efficiently, while the database and machine learning code were being created and tested, one team member simultaneously made a simple Flask App to test deploying on Heroku.
-The biggest challenge we faced here was folder structure because building a webpage requires an exact folder structure to operate correctly.
+The biggest challenge we faced here was folder structure.
+Building a web page requires an exact folder structure to operate correctly.

- Once the Flask App deployed successfully, we used HTML to build templates for the dashboard while we waited for machine learning code to create our visuals.
-After the webpage was studded and templates were set, we used CSS styling to complete the look of our page.
+While we waited for the machine learning code to create our visuals, the webpage was studded, and HTML templates were set up to host our results.
+Finally, CSS and Bootstrap were used to develop the styling and look to our webpage.

-Finally, after the machine learning code was completed, we added our data and visuals to our web page.
-Through several trial and error processes, we finally got Plotly Express to display our visuals.
+Once the machine learning code was completed, we added our data and visuals to our web page.
+Through several trial and error attempts, we finally got Plotly Express to display our visuals.

 ## Machine Learning Analysis & Results